-- Create trust agreement outlining terms of the trust
+- Create a trust agreement outlining the terms of the trust.

-- Remainder to the UW Foundation for purposes you specify
+- The remainder goes to the UW Foundation for purposes you specify.

 - Income to one or more beneficiaries that will vary annually with the value of the trust

-- No capital-gain tax when trust property is sold
+- No capital-gain tax when the trust property is sold

-- Trust remainder will provide generous support for the UW Foundation
+- The trust remainder will provide generous support for the UW Foundation